storageos/storageos.github.io/_docs/operations/upgrades.md

-This option consists of moving stateful applications and StorageOS volumes from a node, apply the version upgrade and repeat for every node.
+This option consists of moving stateful applications and StorageOS volumes from a node, applying the version upgrade and repeating this process for every node.
 Only Pods using StorageOS nodes will need to be evicted.

-This option requires to promote replicas and rebuild the data in new nodes at least once per volume.
-It is possible to wait for volumes without replicas to be evicted from a node or follow the steps below for which it is recommended to create at least one replica per node for the purpose of the upgrade.
+This option requires the promotion of replicas and data to be rebuilt on new nodes at least once per volume.
+It is possible to wait for volumes without replicas to be evicted from a node, alternatively follow the steps below.
+Please note that it is recommended to create at least one replica per node for the purpose of the upgrade.

-Clusters with large data sets or large number nodes might take a long time to finish the procedure.
+Clusters with large data sets or a large number nodes might take a long time to finish the procedure.

-This procedure implies __a restart of the stateful pods__ at least twice during the procedure.
+This procedure requires __a restart of the stateful pods__ at least twice during the procedure.

 The amount of nodes you can upgrade at the same time will depend on the amount of replicas the volumes have.
-With 2 replicas per volume, it is possible to update 2 nodes at a time without causing unavailability of data further than the application stop/start.
+With 2 replicas per volume, it is possible to update 2 nodes at a time without causing unavailability of data apart from the the application stop/start.
 It is recommended to upgrade one node at a time.

 Execute the following instructions:

 Prepare upgrade:

-1. Prepare an etcd back if using external etcd.
+1. Prepare an etcd backup if using external etcd.
 1. Make sure all nodes have the new StorageOS image pulled, so the new containers will start promptly (optional).
    ```bash